yoe/SReview/docs/components.md

 It is designed to be run in the `transcoding` state.

-Similar to the `cut_talk` script, there are two versions of the `transcode` script, too, with future plans to merging them.
+Similar to the `sreview-cut` script, there are two older versions of the `sreview-transcode` script, too.

 ### upload

-This script takes the output of the `transcode` script, and publishes it by whatever method is required.
-It then also removes all intermediate files that were created by the `cut_talk` and/or `transcode` scripts; if a change is required after a talk has already been published, then the talk needs to be put back through the `cut_talk` script.
+This script should take the output of the `sreview-transcode` script, and publishes it by whatever method is required.
+It then also removes all intermediate files that were created by the `sreview-cut` and/or `sreview-transcode` scripts; if a change is required after a talk has already been published, then the talk needs to be put back through the `sreview-cut` script.

 Two versions exist here too, but they are very similar.

+No genericized version of this script exists, yet.

 # Examples